-*Note: the figures in this post have been slightly updated for general accuracy and to reflect the sample size being 191 countries, not 193.
 We’ve been investigating how rights flow between authors and publishers via publishing contracts.
 Publishers take broad rights, usually for the entire period of copyright.
-While you can find some provisions for … Continue reading Reversion laws: what’s happening elsewhere in the world?
+While you can find some provisions for returning rights to authors in contracts (think out of print clauses), they’re not always satisfactorily drafted, can’t evolve to reflect industry changes (like the … Continue reading Reversion laws: what’s happening elsewhere in the world?

 By changing our approach to author rights, we can help writers earn more. shutterstock Rebecca Giblin, Monash University and Joshua Yuvaraj, Monash University Who makes the money in publishing?
 Nobody.
 This often repeated dark joke highlights a serious issue.
 The most recent figures show that Australian authors earn just $12,900 a year from writing work … Continue reading Five ways to boost Australian writers’ earnings